IQ404/study-notes/README.md

   ❓ Understand (cubic) Hermite interpolation.

   I implement a photograph-filter using `smoothstep` in our project.
-See the related repository.
+See the related repository of this note.

 - `step(threshold, value)` is implemented as follows: